She heard a knock at her door. She struggled to take a breath as she saw the local police standing outside.

 The Global Heart Ministries team heard about Hannah and her situation through our WhatsApp Prayer Group.
 Our team members stepped in to offer support, counsel, and prayers for her safety.
 In Hannah’s country, local police often plant drugs or other paraphernalia in the jacket pockets of innocent people to make their punishment worse.
 The Global Heart Ministries team assured Hannah and her pastor that our staff would do everything possible to help them through our connections with in-country partners.

-Every day believers like Hannah are banished from their families and need connection to a local Underground Church.
+Every day believers like Hannah are banished from their families and need connection to a local persecuted church.
 Will you give now to help them thrive even under persecution?

 A few weeks after Hannah’s release, her pastor went to the police department to retrieve his confiscated Bible and other materials.
 The police asked him to explain the differences between Muslims and Christians.
 Even though the question may have been set as a trap, he answered with the words of Jesus from John 14:6, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.”